Retrazer767/Analytics---Projects/README.md

   Applied advanced regression algorithms to it to predict the housing price.
   Found the cost function of each model and compared them to find a generalized model.

+## Customer Segmentation System:

+  Took the data of customers from a grocery firm’s database and performed unsupervised clustering of data to segment the customers to improve the business.
+  Did dimensionality reduction using Principal Component Analysis and reduced the dimensions to 3.
+  Used elbow method to find the optimal number of clusters and implemented agglomerative clustering for the dataset Identified 5 customer clusters based on customer features.

 ## Power BI Projects